Party Secretary of Tibet

 The secretary of the Tibet Autonomous Regional Committee of the Chinese Communist Party is the leader of the Tibet Autonomous Regional Committee of the Chinese Communist Party (CCP).
 As the CCP is the sole ruling party of the People's Republic of China (PRC), the secretary is the highest ranking post in the Tibet Autonomous Region.

 The secretary is officially appointed by the CCP Central Committee based on the recommendation of the CCP Organization Department, which is then approved by the Politburo and its Standing Committee.
 The secretary can be also appointed by a plenary meeting of the Tibet Regional Committee, but the candidate must be the same as the one approved by the central government.
 The secretary leads the Standing Committee of the Tibet Regional Committee, and is usually a member of the CCP Central Committee.
 The secretary leads the work of the Regional Committee and its Standing Committee.
 The secretary is outranks the chairman, who is generally the deputy secretary of the committee and is customarily an ethnic Tibetan.
 The secretary is always an ethnic Han.

-The current secretary is Wang Junzheng, who took office on 18 October 2021.
+The current secretary is Hu Changsheng, who took office on 22 September 2026.